WalkthroughVR/Handbook/Tools.md

 We realize the more information you understand about a company before joining, the more you can make an informed decision.
 We've begun to document more of our culture and processes below to help you get a better understanding of how we operate!

+# Tech Stack
+The tech stack that we develop in include:

+- Python (Django)
+- MongoDB
+- AWS
+- Docker
+- ReactNative
+- Github

+# Tools
 ### Slack: Daily Communication
 ![](http://i67.tinypic.com/2le2qkl.png)